Create this simple Christmas tree craft with toddlers and big kids too! These Christmas trees really shine and also make sweet Christmas craft cards.

 Then glue on whatever loose parts you have at your home.
-Recycled pouch lids, pom poms, sequins to name just a few!
+Recycled pouch lids, pom poms, beads and sequins to name just a few!

 You can use recycled caps, and even leftovers from your last art project: these are dried paint blobs left too long in cups!
 We think they make the perfect ornaments!

-Finally, add glitter (glitter glue, confetti, or loose glitter) to make your trees really sparkle!
+Finally, add glitter to your tree or star for the top of the tree.
+Glitter glue, confetti, or loose glitter will make these trees really sparkle!